The Poisson spectrum of the symmetric algebra of the Virasoro algebra: Pseudo-orbits and Poisson primitive ideals for the algebras of interest

 It is useful to have a more detailed description of $\DLoc_x$ and $\DLoc_x^{\le n}$.
-The main point here is that $\DLoc_x^{\le n}$ is a solvable algebraic group and thus it has a filtration by normal subgroups with one-dimensional quotients.
+The main point here is that $\DLoc_x^{\le n}$ is a connected solvable algebraic group which has a filtration by normal subgroups with one-dimensional quotients.

 Pick $k\ge 2$.
 Let $x \in \kk$ (or $x \in \kk^\times$ if $\mf g = W$), and recall that $\tilde t$ denotes $t-x$.
 Elements of the form constitute a subgroup of $\DLoc_x$ and we denote this subgroup by $\DLoc_x^{k+}$.
 We use the notation $\DLoc_x^{\le n, k+}$ for the image of $\DLoc_x^{k+}$ in $\DLoc_x^{\le n}$.
 The following lemma is straightforward. \begin{lemma} Let $x\in\kk$, and let $\mf g=W, W_{\ge1}, W_{\ge-1}$ with $x\ne0$ for $\mf g=W$.